daniel-furman/sft-demos/README.md

 ## 📚 Intro

-This repo contains demos for parameter-efficient finetuning of Large Language Models (LLMs), like Meta's [llama-3](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
-In particular, we focus on tuning for short-form instruction following and conversational chat capabilities.
+This repo contains demos for finetuning of Large Language Models (LLMs), like Meta's [llama-3](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
+In particular, we focus on training for short-form instruction following.

 ---

 ## 🔎 Finetunes

 *Note*: See `_peft` for training runs, which are organized by base model.

+Some examples:

 * [dfurman/CalmeRys-78B-Orpo-v0.1](https://huggingface.co/dfurman/CalmeRys-78B-Orpo-v0.1)
 * [dfurman/Qwen2-72B-Orpo-v0.1](https://huggingface.co/dfurman/Qwen2-72B-Orpo-v0.1)